Little Friend (film)

 Little Friend is a 1934 British drama film directed by Berthold Viertel and starring Matheson Lang, Nova Pilbeam and Lydia Sherwood.
-The film was based on a novel by Ernst Lothar and adapted for the screen by Margaret Kennedy and Christopher Isherwood.
-The score is by the Austrian composer then in exile Ernst Toch.
+It was based on the novel Kleine Freundin by Ernst Lothar, adapted for the screen by Viertel, Margaret Kennedy and Christopher Isherwood.
+The score is by the Austrian composer Ernst Toch, then in European exile.

 Plot summary

-A young girl (Pilbeam) slowly becomes aware that her parents' marriage is disintegrating.
+Young Felicity Hughes slowly becomes aware that her parents' marriage is disintegrating, due to her mother Helen seeing an actor named Hilliard.
+When her father starts divorce proceedings, Felicity remains loyal to her mother.
+As the court case progresses, and fearful of losing her mother forever, Felicity attempts suicide.
+When her father hears, he drops the case, and he and Helen are reconciled.